 - The applicant clearly identifies a capacity-building project(s) and has a well-reasoned plan to implement the identified project(s).
 The plan effectively addresses the capacity challenge: it is targeted at the causes of the challenge, it is likely to be effective, and it is sustainable.

-- The applicant describes meaningful goals and proposed activities of the plan.
+- The applicant describes meaningful goals and proposed activities in the plan.
 The plan should cover three years of activities, although not every activity must last this long.

 - The applicant outlines how it will collect and use information to determine whether the capacity building project is successful.